Bernadettechukwuedo/Event-Manager/README.md

 # Event Management API

-This Django-powered event application allows users to manage events by creating, updating, deleting, and viewing upcoming events.
+This Django-based event management application enables users to create, update, delete, and view upcoming events.
+Users can also register and unregister for events, view their registered events, and manage event details.

 ## Installation